meadowsrjack-rgb/boxstat/XCODE_DEPLOYMENT_GUIDE.md

-# UYP Basketball - Xcode/Native iOS Deployment Guide
+# BoxStat - Xcode/Native iOS Deployment Guide

-This guide will help you export the UYP Basketball app and deploy it to the Apple App Store using Xcode.
+This guide will help you export the BoxStat app and deploy it to the Apple App Store using Xcode.

 ---